-Hiking tour to the highest waterfall in Iceland located in the beautiful Hvalfjordur bay.
-A short excursion suitable for all over the age of 10 that are in average health.
+A hiking tour to the once highest waterfall in Iceland located in the beautiful and fertile Hvalfjordur e.
+Whale fjord.
+This is a local favorite taking you through green and lush landscapes and an alluring lava cave before providing you with epic views.
+This is the perfect day hike right out of Reykjavík and a short excursion suitable for all over the age of 10 that are in average health.

 Meet on location